marcosagni98/marcosagni98/README.md

 Passionate programmer with over 3.5 years of experience in software development, currently working at Ibercaja Gestión, the asset management division of Ibercaja Bank, ranked 4th in Spain for assets under management.

-At Ibercaja Gestión, I focus on designing and deploying applications and APIs primarily developed with .NET and Angular, leading the transition from monolithic architectures to microservices.
+At Ibercaja Gestión, I focus on designing and deploying applications and APIs primarily developed with .NET and web apps in Angular, leading the transition from monolithic architectures to microservices.
 This transformation boosts scalability, flexibility, and performance, ensuring our financial solutions adapt seamlessly to the market’s evolving demands.
 My responsibilities span from architectural design to hands-on implementation, always prioritizing robust, efficient, and secure systems.

 Previously, at Teltronic, I developed desktop applications and implemented cybersecurity solutions for critical telecommunications networks used in over 60 countries, supporting public safety, transportation, and other vital industries.